zio/zio-cli/docs/index.md

 libraryDependencies += "dev.zio" %% "zio-cli" % "@VERSION@"
 ```
 ## Getting Started
 **ZIO CLI** allows to easily construct a CLI application.
-A CLI or Command-Line Interface is an application that allows the user to give instructions by means of piece of texts called commands.
+A CLI or Command-Line Interface is an application that allows the user to give instructions by means of pieces of text called commands.
 A command has the following structure
 ```
 command param1 param2 ... paramN
 ```
-where `command` is the name of the command and `param1`, `param2`, ..., `paramN` form a list of parameters depending on the command that determine the precise instruction to the CLI application.
+where `command` is the name of the command and `param1`, `param2`, ..., `paramN` form a list of parameters depending on the command that determines the precise instruction to the CLI application.

 Given the case, a command itself might contain subcommands.
 This allows a better design of the command-line application and a more comfortable user experience.